PanyiDong/InsurAutoML/README.md

 >
 > 6. feature selection: PCA, AFFS, etc. And some models from autosklearn will be applied.
 >
-> 7. apply hyperopt (Bayesian Optimization) to create a pipeline of AutoML workflow.
+> 7. apply `ray.tune` (with plentiful search algorithms and search schedulers) to create a pipeline of AutoML workflow.
 Consider the methods as a hyperparameter, and create a hyperparameter space, where we can find the optimal ML workflow.
 Only supervised classification/regression models supported.

 The pipeline of AutoML: